aspose-cells/Aspose.Cells-Doc-md/english/net/developer-guide/charts/shapes-in-charts/_index.md

 {{< gist "aspose-cells-gists" "88c9872508ec3150c552eb5155edf06e" "Examples-CSharp-Charts-InsertingControlsintoCharts-AddingLabelControl-1.cs" >}}

+**Note:** This type of label control is only supported in XLS files.
+If you want a similar effect in an XLSX file, please use one of the following alternatives:

+1. Use the TextBox Control instead, there is a similar alternative to label Control in XLSX files.
+- [**Example**](https://docs.aspose.com/cells/net/controls-in-charts/#adding-textbox-control-to-the-chart) for TextBox, XLSX files can support.

+2. Add a Worksheet which the sheet type is "SheetType.Chart", and then add Chart and Control on this Sheet.
+- [**Example**](https://docs.aspose.com/cells/net/controls-in-charts/#adding-checkbox-in-the-chart) for adding SheetType.Chart.

 ## **Adding TextBox Control to the Chart**

 One way to highlight important information in a report is to use a text box.
 For example, enter text to highlight the company name or to indicate the geographic region with the highest sales.
 The [**Aspose.Cells.Drawing.ShapeCollection**](https://reference.aspose.com/cells/net/aspose.cells.drawing/shapecollection) class provides a method named [**AddTextBoxInChart**](https://reference.aspose.com/cells/net/aspose.cells.drawing/shapecollection/methods/addtextboxinchart), which is used to add a text box control to a chart.
 Following is the parameters list used for the method: